apache/incubator-hugegraph-doc/content/cn/docs/config/config-authentication.md

 bin/stop-hugegraph.sh

 # delete the store data (here we use the default path for rocksdb)
-# there is no need to delete in the latest version (fixed in https://github.com/apache/incubator-hugegraph/pull/2411)
+# Note: no need to delete data in the latest code (fixed in https://github.com/apache/incubator-hugegraph/pull/2411)
 rm -rf rocksdb-data/

 # init store again